More women being sexually abused by their partners, shows survey

 The survey, conducted by Performance Monitoring for Action, Agile 2 in collaboration with the Ministry of Health, covered Bungoma, Kakamega, West Pokot and Kiambu counties.

 It revealed that out of about 4,000 women in four counties - 40 per cent - reported a form of violence from their partners.
-Most of the women from the 23,588 households were aged 15 to 49 years and married at the time of the survey.
+All women interviewed were aged 15 to 49 years and most were partnered at the time of the survey.

-In Kakamega, 50 per cent of the 799 women surveyed reported sexual abuse.
-In Bungoma, 47 per cent of the 820 women reported abuse, while in West Pokot, 43 per cent of the 899 women surveyed experienced abuse.
-In Kiambu, 25 per cent of the 803 women reported cases of violence.
+In Kakamega, about 50 per cent of the 799 women surveyed reported physical, sexual and/or emotional violence by a partner.
+In Bungoma, 47 per cent of the 820 women reported this abuse, while in West Pokot, 44 per cent of the 899 women surveyed experienced abuse.
+In Kiambu, 26 per cent of the 803 women reported cases of partner physical, sexual, and/or emotional violence.

 “When he requests for sexual intercourse and you are not in the mood, he insults you and asks: “do you know I paid dowry for you?”
 So, you are forced to do it unwillingly.
 If you are hesitant, he can even beat you up,” says a 27-year-old responder from, West Pokot.